proteomicsunitcrg/qcloud2-client/README.md

 ### Deploy in local server

+First install all the dependencies with `npm install` and `npm install -g @angular/cli`

 If you want to deploy the application in a local server instead of using *Angular Live Development Server* transpile the application with the following command:

 `npm run transpile:dev`

+If you want to use the *Angular Live Development Server* (better for development) use the following command:

+`ng serve`

 The application will appear in the dist folder at the root of the project.
 Just copy in your server at the **/qcloud2/** path.
 If you want to use another path change it in the package.json scripts section.